 If you live too far away from your nearest library, please check the mobile library routes to see if there is a mobile library which stops near you.

 Every library has large print books and talking books for people whose eyesight is deteriorating.
 Large print books can be reserved free of charge, allowing access to the whole of the Cheshire’s stock.
 Catalogues of the talking book stock are available from your local library.
 People who have difficulty reading print or handling books may borrow and reserve talking books free of charge.

 We also hold information on opportunities and services, such as information on retirement, education, voluntary work, health, financial management, housing etc.

-There is a home library service, Books on Wheels, for older and disabled people living in Cheshire East.
+There is a home library service for older and disabled people living in Cheshire East.
 Eligibility for this service depends on the ability of an individual to use branch or mobile libraries and the availability or otherwise of relatives or friends who can go to a library for them.
 Please contact your local library for more information about the service in your area.

 We also offer services to elderly people's homes and day centres.

 You can order or reserve items which are not currently available at your local library.
 You can reserve items online through our Library Catalogue or at your local library.

 Your loans can be renewed in the library, online or by telephone to avoid incurring overdue fines.
 You can also choose to receive pre-overdue reminders and overdue notifications by email or overdue notifications by text message to your mobile phone.
 However, this is a courtesy service and the prompt return or renewal of loans remains your responsibility.
 Therefore, overdue charges cannot be waived due to non-delivery of the message.

 If your loans become overdue a daily fines rate applies.